The Lovelace UI is a customizable interface. With additional community plugins you can extend the default experience.

 At the bottom of every page for plugins it will state how you should add it to your Lovelace configuration.

-HACS have a custom view/path/endpoint for serving up Lovelace elements (plugins)
+HACS has a custom view/path/endpoint for serving up Lovelace elements (plugins)

-/community_pluginendpoint does not have cache issues, it will instruct your browser to fetch a new version on each load.
+/hacsfilesendpoint does not cache anything; it will instruct your browser to fetch a new version on each load.

 www/community/plugin/plugin.js you can use both